feststelltaste/software-analytics-workshop-guided/README.md

 ## Feedback

 * Found a bug?
 Is something not understandable?
 Got ideas for new stuff?
 Let me know by [filing an issue in this GitHub repository](https://github.com/feststelltaste/software-analytics-workshop-guided/issues)!

+## What's next?

+If you look at a repository without the solution, please take a look at the [workshop repository without solutions](https://github.com/feststelltaste/software-analytics-workshop ).

+If you want to challenge yourself or your team with Software Analytics related questions, take a look at [Software Analytics Katas](https://github.com/feststelltaste/awesome-software-analytics).

+From time to time, I also give  [Software Analytics workshops via INNOQ](https://www.innoq.com/en/trainings/software-analytics/).
+You can also contact INNOQ directly if you want to have me for a [company-internal Software analytics workshop](https://www.innoq.com/en/training_inquiries/new/?training_id=110).

+You want to know more about Software Analytics?
+Please visit my info page at https://softwareanalytics.de/!